Hedgehogo/aber.io/README.md

 baz(10, "hello").baz0-foo*$%
 ```

-## Сhild function call
+## Сhild сall
-A сhild function call is indicated by `::` followed by a function call.
+A сhild call is indicated by `::` followed by a call.
 It captures the largest expression on the left.

 Examples:
 ```